qmasingarbe/pymiere/README.md

 ## Installation

-  1. Install [Python](https://www.python.org/downloads/windows/) if you haven't already and `pip install requests`.
+  1. Install [Python](https://www.python.org/downloads/windows/) if you haven't already.

   2. `Pymiere` is still under development and changing rapidly but you can install it from the Test PyPi server as follows: